 Department Physics Safety Requirements

-All new staff and visitors should consult with their Principal Investigator, Lab Supervisor or Instructor regarding the appropriate training.
+All faculty, students, staff and visitors should consult with their Supervisor, Principal Investigator, Lab Supervisor or Instructor regarding the appropriate training to safely perform their tasks and activities.

 1. Acquire general training.